owncloud-archive/documentation/admin_manual/installation/linux_installation.rst

 Installation Quick Start
 ------------------------

-See the :doc:`..system_requirements` for the recommended ownCloud setup and supported platforms.
+See the :doc:`system_requirements` for the recommended ownCloud setup and supported platforms.

 Installing ownCloud Server (the free community edition) on Linux from the